ltp/IBM-SONAS/README.md

 Returns an array of [IBM::StorageSystem::Task](https://metacpan.org/pod/IBM::StorageSystem::Task) objects representing all tasks on the target system.

+### cluster\_throughput ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterThroughput](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterThroughput) performance data on bytes read and written acorss all nodes and all GPFS filesystems in the cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_client\_throughput ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterClientThroughput](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterClientThroughput) performance data on client throughput across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_create\_delete\_latency ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterCreateDeleteLatency](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterCreateDeleteLatency) performance data on cluster file creation and deletion latency across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_create\_delete\_operations ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterCreateDeleteOperations](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterCreateDeleteOperations) performance data on cluster file creation and deletion operations across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_open\_close\_latency ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterOpenCloseLatency](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterOpenCloseLatency) performance data on cluster file open and close latency across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_open\_close\_operations ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterCreateDeleteOperations](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterCreateDeleteOperations) performance data on cluster file open and close operations across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_read\_write\_latency ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterReadWriteLatency](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterReadWriteLatency) performance data on cluster file read and write latency across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

+### cluster\_read\_write\_operations ( $interval )

+Returns either a single, or list, of [IBM::StorageSystem::StatisticsSet](https://metacpan.org/pod/IBM::StorageSystem::StatisticsSet) objects containing
+[IBM::StorageSystem::Statistics::ClusterReadWriteOperations](https://metacpan.org/pod/IBM::StorageSystem::Statistics::ClusterReadWriteOperations) performance data on cluster file read and write operations across all nodes in the target cluster.

+The method accepts a single optional parameter; the time period for which to return the data.
+The allowed values for this parameter are one of; minute, hour, day, week, month, quarter and year.
+If omitted, this parameter will default to minute.

 ## AUTHOR

 Luke Poskitt, `<ltp at cpan.org>`